Outstanding Research Award

 Applicants must be student members of the Society for Personality and Social Psychology at the time they apply for the award.

-Applicants must be a full-time graduate student at the time of submission.
+Applicants must be full-time graduate students at the time of submission.

 Published data is eligible for the award if the applicant was involved in the research project.

 Data collection and analyses must be complete.

 Applicants are eligible to enter ONE first-author submission to the award.
 If more than one submission is entered, they will all be voided.

 Please note: The ORA no longer requires applicants to physically attend the conference or have an accepted submission at SPSP.
 Past winners of the Student Poster Award and Student Travel Award are eligible for this award.
 Past winners of the Outstanding Research Award are not eligible.